shaiguitar/gem_velocity/README.md

 ## Note

-There may be some inconstancies.
+There may be some inconstancies due to bad data coming back from the api.
 These are outlined in:

 [https://gist.github.com/shaiguitar/d2af997b7f58e24fd305](https://gist.github.com/shaiguitar/d2af997b7f58e24fd305)